First things first...before you make your trip.

 Until our National development plan includes an undersea tunnel you are going to have to rely on a ferry service to get you abroad.
 There are 4 variables in the cost of this trip, these are

 The typical van will fit in a ferry under “van Class”; typically this will only be marginally more expensive than a car.
-Most ferry companies operate a 6 meter length limit (an lwb transit is 5.6 metres) and a 2.6m height limit (a lwb t280 transit comes in at around 2.4 metres) for this van class.
+Most ferry companies operate a 6 meter length limit (an lwb transit is 5.9 metres) and a 2.6m height limit (a lwb T350 transit comes in at around 2.6 metres) for this van class.
 These dimensions are typical for the Ireland-UK ferries, travel to the European mainland can have different requirements in regards to size, its always best to price you ferry and plan you trip prior to booking a van or truck.

 Generally if you exceed these dimensions, the cost will rise and the class will probably change to “light freight”.
 This is the class that many truckers come under; it is based by most companies on length.
-Our Canter light Trucks are in this category, typically the cost between classes for Vans and Light Trucks will be of the order of 30%.
+Our Light Truck sand Low Floor Furniture trucks are in this category, typically the cost between classes for Vans and Light Trucks will be of the order of 30%.
 Our larger Medium and Heavy Trucks do not come into this article as their use is limited to domestic hire.

 Generally ferries to Continental Europe are more expensive than Ireland-UK.
 For example taking a Light Truck between Ireland and the UK usually costs around €450-€550 return.
 For the same truck to France it can typically rise to €800 euro.